Inve1951/BetterDiscordStuff/README.md

   **No-Pulsing-User-List**

     Removes the pulsing animation from the user list which normally is shown while the list is loading.
-Sometimes (in my case always on BD server) the list never loads.
+	Sometimes (in my case on BD server when it's overloaded) the list never finishes loading.

   **Show-URLs**